 How to overcome writer's block?

 This dreaded part of a writer’s journey is easily curable.
-It is not a disease but simply your own psychology playing tricks.
+It is not a disease but simply writers own psychology playing tricks.
 Thankfully, there are practical ways to overcome writer’s block.
 Let’s jump directly to the twelve remedies.

 Jog your thoughts

 Think about something else for a change and try to free write without focussing on grammar, spelling, and the like.
 It will help to vent out your views effectively.